kuntzer/rbarvbar/README.md

 Note that this tool is limited to circular orbit for the target.

 See that paper for historical examples: [Rendezvous and Proximity Operations of the Space Shuttle 5](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20070018243.pdf)

+## TODOs

+- Better ODE numerical integration (currently no stability)
+- A better positionning of the text "1 orbit = ...".